-Commitment was started in 2005 to help individuals in need in Baja California.
+Commitment, Inc. was started in 2005 to help individuals in need in Baja California.
+The aid was in

-Commitment, Inc., has also legally formed in Mexico a sister non-profit organization called "Fundación Commitment International, A.C."
+Commitment, Inc. has a sister company in Mexico, which is also a non-profit organization, called Fundacion Commitment International A.C.
 Together we have been raising funds and securing equipment to enable the group to serve the community as well as tourists traveling the main highway in Baja California.
-The group serves over 100 miles of highway from about 25 miles north of El Rosario to just south of Catavina.
+We serve close to 200 miles of the highway.

 With the help of the community and many individuals, we have become one of the most effective rescue groups in Baja California.
 The Desert Hawks currently has 10 vehicles, including 4 ambulances, 2 fire engines, a water tender, a mini pumper, a 4WD off-road rescue vehicle, and a large SUV to transport people.
 The group responds to over 100 calls per year ranging from minor injuries to life-threatening emergencies.
 While most of the calls have involved Mexican citizens, there have been a significant number of calls involving Americans, Canadians, and Europeans.